 “Loan Term” means period of time which is provided particular in Notice of Approval, it may by vary and be determined upon the demand and the repayment capacity of the Borrower.

-“Loan Interest Rate” means the interest rate stated in the Loan Application Form and Credit Agreement.
+“Loan Interest Rate” means the interest rate stated in the Loan Application Form and Loan Agreement.

 1.16 “Minimum Payment Amount” (hereafter to as Minimum Amount) means the sum of the following: